mclear-teaching-projects/phil871-kant-survey/content/notes/transcendental-aesthetic.md

 distinct existing substances.
-So while we could, on the relationalist view, conceive of empty space, insofar as we conceive of the possible relations which substances might enter into, space could not exist as something independent of any such possible objects.
+So while we could, on the relationalist view, conceive of empty space, insofar as we conceive of the possible relations which substances might enter into, space could not exist as something independent of any such set of possible objects and their (possible) relations.

 In the *Critique of Pure Reason* Kant argues against *both* of these theories of the metaphysics of space.
-His suggestion is that space is neither a subsisting container entity nor a set of relations between independent objects, but rather a product of our subjective apprehension of objects that are distinct from us.
+His suggestion is that space is neither a subsisting container entity nor a set of relations between independent objects, but rather something else---a product of our subjective apprehension of objects that are distinct from us.
 It is, in Kant's phrase, a 'form of intuition'.

 ## The Metaphysical Exposition of Space